demlabs-cellframe/cellframe-node/README.md

 ## Build

 The project uses CMake.
 To generate a Makefile run in the project root directory `git submodule init && git submodule update --remote && cmake -S . -B build && cd ./build && make`.
-Or if don't clone the project yet, run `git clone --recursive <repo>` to clone it with all submodules.
+Or if you don't clone the project yet, run `git clone --recursive <repo>` to clone it with all submodules.
 Then build the project as a regular CMake project.

 ### Prerequsites

-To successfully complete of the build, you must have folgende prerequisites installed (packages are named as in Debian GNU/Linux 10 "buster", please found the corresponding packages for your distribution):
+To successfully complete of the build, you must have following prerequisites installed (packages are named as in Debian GNU/Linux 10 "buster", please found the corresponding packages for your distribution):

 * libjson-c-dev
 * libmemcached-dev (for libdap-server-core submodule)